LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Introduction

 The main contributions of this paper are as follows.

-\begin{enumerate} \item{A new network based on encoder-decoder structure for the extraction of feature elements from UAV remote sensing images is proposed.
-A new LDCNet that is proposed in this paper is employed as a lightweight encoder to reduce model’s parameters and accelerate the computational speed.
-And a dual multi-scale contextual feature extraction module combines with the ASPP and OCR is used to as an effective decoder to fuse and refine the target objects and boundary features.} \item{A lightweight and high-performance backbone network called LDCNet, which uses the design ideas of ConvNeXt and DenseNet is developed.
-The LDCNet is an efficient light-weight network for features extraction of UAV remote sensing images with fewer parameters.} \item{Extensive experiments are carried out to verify the effectiveness and feasibility of the proposed method on our private database and two publicly datasets, i.e., LoveDA and CITY-OSM.
-Several most popular backbone networks and semantic segmentation algorithms are used to compared with the proposed method on the semantic segmentation of UAV remote sensing images.
-The experimental results show that the proposed method can effectively extract the road and building with higher accuracy than the other compared networks.} \end{enumerate}
+\begin{enumerate} \item A new network based on an encoder-decoder structure for the extraction of feature elements from UAV remote sensing images is proposed.
+The proposed network, called LDCNet, is employed as a lightweight encoder in this paper to reduce the model's parameters and accelerate the computational speed.
+An object attention module is proposed as an effective decoder to fuse and refine the target objects and boundary features. \item A lightweight and high-performance backbone network called LDCNet is developed, incorporating design ideas from ConvNeXt and DenseNet.
+LDCNet serves as an efficient lightweight network for feature extraction from UAV remote sensing images, achieving this with fewer parameters. \item Extensive experiments are carried out to verify the effectiveness and feasibility of the proposed method on our private database and two public datasets, namely LoveDA and CITY-OSM.
+Several popular backbone networks and semantic segmentation algorithms are used for comparison with the proposed method in the semantic segmentation of UAV remote sensing images.
+The experimental results show that the proposed method can effectively extract roads and buildings with higher accuracy compared to the other networks used for comparison. \end{enumerate}